 Academia has an ambivalent relationship with rankings.
 On the one hand, academics constantly complain about them; on the other, they always look for ways to “fix” them.
-A similar observation could be made about scholars researching higher education.
-I argue that this ambivalence contributes to the further entrenchment of rankings as a practice in higher education and I call for a heightened appreciation of reflexivity in the research on the subject.

 As Editor-in-Chief of the Journal of Higher Education Policy and Management, I like to know why authors choose to submit research to our journal.
 The journal publisher, Taylor and Francis, surveys authors and reports results to me […]